 Engagement Rate varies by platform, but even for a specific influencer, it can vary a lot within the same social account.
 It depends on the kind of content they post.
 For example, sponsored content usually gets slightly lower engagement.
 Sharing links on Twitter or Facebook gets very low engagement rates (close to zero).

 As a result, the average engagement rate across all content is usually not reflecting the performance an influencer can achieve when publishing genuine content about their area of expertise.
-Therefore, Engagement Rate is best measured “in context”, for instance as part of an Influence report, using the Influencer Performance or Heatmap views.
+Therefore, Engagement Rate is best measured “in context”, for instance as part of an Influence report, using the Leaderboard, Performance, or Heatmap views.

 Where can I see Engagement Rates?